membraneframework/membrane_h264_ffmpeg_plugin/README.md

 end
 ```

-[Membrane.H264.Parser](https://github.com/membraneframework/membrane_h264_plugin) is our actively maintained, pure Elixir implementation of the h264 parser.
+`Membrane.H264.FFmpeg.Parser` is not actively developed and will soon be deprecated in favour of our pure Elixir implementation of the H264 parser.
+We encourage you to try out [`Membrane.H264.Parser`](https://hexdocs.pm/membrane_h264_plugin/Membrane.H264.Parser.html) from [membrane_h264_plugin](https://github.com/membraneframework/membrane_h264_plugin).
-We recommend using it instead of `H264.FFmpeg.Parser`.

 ### Encoder